The Student Account Statement can be paid by any of the following methods:

 - Eliminate hidden bank fees - ensure Penn State receives the correct amount.

 - Save on exchange rates.
-Flywire has a best price guarantee.
-If a bank is offering a better rate, Flywire will match that rate and provide the payer a $25 gift card.
+Flywire has a Best Price Guarantee.
+If a bank is offering a better rate, Flywire will match that rate.

 - Pay in your own currency (in most cases) - you can make a payment in your home currency.

 - Peace of mind - payment tracking and 24x7 multilingual customer support.